-NYSG GOAL B1: Fisheries and aquaculture industries provide food, jobs and economic/cultural value to coastal communities and economies.
+NYSG GOAL B1: Fisheries and aquaculture industries provide food, jobs and economic and cultural value to coastal communities and economies.

-- ACTION: Develop tools, methods and technologies for industries to use in producing safe and sustainable seafood. - OUTCOME: Businesses are aware of and can implement tools, methods and approaches to produce safe and sustainable seafood while being economically viable. - ACTION: Enhance technology transfer and develop a trained workforce in modern domestic fisheries and aquaculture methods. - OUTCOME: Partnerships enabling the aquaculture industry to acquire and adopt innovative production technologies increase. - ACTION: Develop and improve methods and tools that ensure safe seafood preparation and handling practices for marine and freshwater resource industries. - OUTCOME: Marine resource industry is educated about strategies to ensure biosecurity and safe seafood. - OUTCOME: Marine and freshwater resource industries continues to employ technologies and reinforce strategies to ensure biosecurity and safe seafood. - ACTION: Enhance technology transfer and develop an informed consuming public that has a better understanding of how wild-caught and cultured seafood is caught/grown and marketed and how to become a discriminating seafood purchaser. - OUTCOME: Consumers understand the health benefits of seafood and purchase safe & sustainable products. - ACTION: Develop tools, information and methods for marine recreational fishery fishing businesses (e.g., "for-hire" operators, bait & tackle dealers) and commercial fishers to market their businesses and/or their catch. - OUTCOME: More fishing businesses adopt and benefit from marketing techniques that grow their business and profitability.
+- ACTION: Develop and disseminate tools, methods and technologies for industries to use in producing safe and sustainable seafood. - OUTCOME: Businesses are aware of and can implement tools, methods and approaches to produce safe and sustainable seafood while being economically viable. - ACTION: Enhance technology transfer and develop a trained workforce in modern domestic fisheries and aquaculture methods. - OUTCOME: Partnerships enabling the aquaculture industry to acquire and adopt innovative production technologies increase. - ACTION: Develop, improve and disseminate methods and tools, and provide training that ensure safe seafood preparation and handling practices for marine and freshwater resource industries.

+- OUTCOME: Marine resource industry is educated about strategies to ensure biosecurity and safe seafood. - OUTCOME: Marine and freshwater resource industries continues to employ technologies and reinforce strategies to ensure biosecurity and safe seafood. - ACTION: Enhance technology transfer and develop an informed consuming public that has a better understanding of how wild-caught and cultured seafood is caught or grown and marketed and how to become a discriminating seafood purchaser. - OUTCOME: Consumers understand the health benefits of seafood and purchase safe & sustainable products. - ACTION: Work with existing and emerging aquaculture businesses along with regulatory agencies and other seafood sectors to identify barriers to aquaculture expansion and create resources and opportunities to overcome barriers and increase aquaculture production in NY. - OUTCOME: A positive and effective atmosphere for aquaculture growth throughout the state will be created. - OUTCOME: An increase in aquaculture production and diversity in species and methods that are resilient to changing, political, social, and environmental conditions. - ACTION: Develop and disseminate tools, information and methods for recreational fishery fishing businesses (e.g., "for-hire" operators, bait & tackle dealers) and commercial fishers to market their businesses and/or their catch. - OUTCOME: More fishing businesses adopt and benefit from marketing techniques that grow their business and profitability.